New Zealand Extends ‘Active Investor Plus Visa Scheme’ with Two New Streams

 • Investment Focus: Active investments, i.e., direct investments and managed funds

 The growth category is for investors who want to be more involved in New Zealand’s economy.
-Through managed funds and direct investment, this category makes investors heavily involved in the country’s domestic businesses and industries.
+Through managed funds and direct investment, this category enables investors to be heavily involved in the country’s domestic businesses and industries.

 2. Balanced Category